haomingP/matt3r-Data-Ingestion-serverless/README.md

-# matt3r-aws-infra
+# Matt3r Data Pipeline Repository

-Repository to hold all AWS &amp; Serverless Infrastructure code
+The repository to hold the data pipeline infrastructure codes, and AWS serverless deployment configurations.